syspro86/MMM-ImageSlideshow/README.md

 ## Dependencies / Requirements

 This module requires no special dependencies.
-The only requirement is that the image directories you path to are fixed paths accessible to the Magic Mirror instance.
+The only requirement is that the image directories path are fixed paths accessible to the Magic Mirror instance.

 ## Operation